ireinl/ERBP_2020_Lib_Stats/README.md

 ## Normalization

 These data have been curated from open data released by East Baton Rouge Parish public libraries, which can be found here: https://catalog.data.gov/dataset/ebrp-library-circulation-statistics, https://catalog.data.gov/dataset/ebrp-library-gate-counts, https://catalog.data.gov/dataset/ebrp-library-computer-usage-stats.
 Monthly usage data from these statistics were summed to create yearly information about each library's usage throughout the year 2020.
-It is designed to be a quick snapshot of each library's metrics in 2020.
+Not all months were entered concurrently in the original datasets and required the interested party to scroll through the full data to find a particular month.
+Compiling monthly data into yearly data is designed to be a quick snapshot of each library's metrics in 2020.

 ## Data Dictionary